 The day before my flight, I received a notification from Virgin that I had been upgraded to Main Cabin Select.
 While window seats were not available, I was able to score 3D, which worked perfectly fine for me.

 It is important to note that Virgin America and Alaska both serve Dallas Love Field airport, but only Alaska Airlines serves Dallas/Ft.
 Worth airport.
-You can check out my guide to the conversion of Dallas Love Field to an Alaska Airlines station over the next few months.

 There are no airline lounges at Dallas Love Field, although I think that Alaska may eventually want to consider adding a boardroom here at some point in the future if they want to be successful at DAL.
 The airport can feel a little crowded at peak departure times (late afternoon is one of them) but thankfully, there is complimentary Wi-Fi.
 Virgin America gates also tend to have a lot more space and room to spread out at Dallas Love than some of the other gate areas, which is nice.